 - 4.3.2 When selecting members, consideration is given to assuring appropriate diversity by profession, ethnic background, and gender, and to include both non-scientific and scientific members.
-Consideration is also given to representation of vulnerable populations. - 4.3.3 CIRB members are volunteers and are typically appointed for a two-year term.
-A member may continue to serve beyond two years if recommended by the Head of the CIRB Initiative. - 4.3.4 At the request of the Head of the CIRB Initiative, the Chair may be asked to evaluate the knowledge and skills of the members scheduled for continuation.
-If at any time the Chair determines the member does not demonstrate appropriate knowledge and skill, the Chair may recommend additional training or may recommend that the member not continue to serve on the CIRB. - 4.3.5 CIRB members are evaluated annually by the Head of the CIRB Initiative to determine if the member continues to meet the responsibilities of membership.
-An evaluation letter, accompanied by an individualized Meeting Attendance Report, is provided to the Chair, Vice Chair, and CIRB members that document their meeting attendance and reviews completed in the last year.
+Consideration is also given to representation of vulnerable populations. - 4.3.3 CIRB members are volunteers and are appointed for a three-year term.
+A member may continue to serve beyond three years if recommended by the Head of Strategy and Operations.
+Reappointment letters will be issued when terms are extended. - 4.3.4 CIRB members are evaluated annually by NCI Leadership to determine whether the member fulfills the responsibilities of membership.
+An individualized Meeting Attendance Report, is provided to the CIRB members that document their meeting attendance and reviews completed in the last year.
 CIRB members may be required to complete additional training, to correct an identified deficiency, or be removed from the CIRB, if additional educational efforts are unsuccessful or the member is unwilling to participate.
-This determination is made and communicated to the CIRB member by the Head, CIRB Initiative. - 4.3.6 CIRB members may resign by notification to the Chair of their respective CIRB or to the Head, CIRB Initiative; the CIRB Contracting Officer Representative; or the CIRB Operations Office. - 4.3.7 To encourage CIRB members to speak freely and to safeguard proprietary information, all CIRB members must sign a confidentiality agreement as a condition of serving on the CIRB. - 4.3.8 Maintenance of the CIRB Membership Roster - 4.3.8.1 The membership roster for each CIRB is updated when changes occur. - 4.3.8.2 The following information is maintained for each member: - 4.3.8.2.1 Name; - 4.3.8.2.2 Sex and ethnicity; - 4.3.8.2.3 Degrees;
+This determination is made and communicated to the CIRB member by the NCI Leadership. - 4.3.5 CIRB members may resign by notifying the Chair of their respective CIRB or to the Head of Strategy and Operations; the CIRB Contracting Officer Representative; or the CIRB Operations Office. - 4.3.6 The Head of Strategy and Operations of the CIRB in consultation with CIRB Operations Office leadership, may act to remove a member of the CIRB, including a Chair or Vice Chair, before the end of their appointed term. - 4.3.6.1 Removal will be considered if a CIRB member's actions or behaviors are inappropriate or damaging to the function, or reputation, or the activities of the NCI or the CIRB. - 4.3.6.2 Members cannot be removed from the CIRB because of their voting record or to alter the CIRB's membership for purposes of obtaining approval for a certain protocol or class of protocols. - 4.3.7 To encourage CIRB members to speak freely and to safeguard proprietary information, all CIRB members must sign a confidentiality agreement as a condition of serving on the CIRB. - 4.3.8 Maintenance of the CIRB Membership Roster

-4.3.8.2.4 Representative capacity; 4.3.8.2.5 Indications of experience, such as board certifications, licenses, etc.; 4.3.8.2.6 Information sufficient to describe each member's chief anticipated contributions to the CIRB deliberations; and 4.3.8.2.7 Any employment or other relationship between the member and the NCI.
+- 4.3.8.1 The membership roster for each CIRB is updated when changes occur. - 4.3.8.2 The following information is maintained for each member: - 4.3.8.2.1 Name: - 4.3.8.2.2 Sex and ethnicity; - 4.3.8.2.3 Degrees; - 4.3.8.2.4 Representative capacity; - 4.3.8.2.5 Indications of experience, such as board certifications, licenses, etc.; - 4.3.8.2.6 Information sufficient to describe each member's chief anticipated contributions to the CIRB deliberations; and - 4.3.8.2.7 Any employment or other relationship between the member and the NCI.